duuuuuuke/Holotype/README.md

 ## About future plans:

 There are some features to be developed, and we will have hints when clicking the button does not respond.

-## About reference:

-Our code borrows some APIs.
-Specific references about API are included in the report.